- Academy Policies

 - Tolerance of those of Different Faiths and Beliefs:

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
-The school is developing its links with different communities in the UK to enrich the children’s understanding and in Autumn 2015 we are looking at a whole school Communities project which will involve research and feedback.
+The school is developing its links with different communities in the UK to enrich the children’s understanding and in the Autumn Term we look at our diverse communities through our Communities Day.

 Each class learnt about why we observe Remembrance Day and created art work.
 The art work is on display in the office area of school.
 On Remembrance Day we observed the two minutes silence.
 Many classes did this outside.